TheOSDevLab/Bare-Metal-Assembly/roadmap/README.md

 ---

 > The journey is not over.
-There are a lot of other commands that you need to know like `LGDT`, etc. You'll learn them as you go deeper into OS dev.
+More instructions like `LGDT`, `LIDT`, `INVLPG` will appear as you go deeper into OS development.
+Learn them when they are needed, not all at once.
+They will all be covered in this repository.